NMODL integration of ODEs

 see the nmodl-sympy-solver-sparse notebook for more details

-always applicable
+euleralways applicable

 forwards Euler numerical integration scheme: